LAST REVIEWED Dec 18 2020 13 MIN READ

 In that scenario, you would be better off with an IRA or a request to your employer to consider a transfer to a 401(k) service provider that provides access to lower-cost index funds.
 For example, Human Interest provides retirement savers access to low-cost Vanguard index funds from every major asset class and risk category, with annual expense ratios as low as 0.05%.
-In total, Human Interest gives you the option to choose from over 30,000 funds.
+In total, Human Interest gives you the option to choose from a variety of low-cost funds.

 In summary, choose a retirement account that gives you the most investment options, especially to low-cost index funds.

 The Bottom Line: Save, if you can!

 Do your homework and shop around for all of your available options for saving to retirement.
 When evaluating whether or not to contribute to your employer-sponsored 401(k), use your level of income, target annual expense ratio, and desired list of investment funds.
 The sooner that you start saving for retirement, the closer you’ll be to your nest egg’s target.